 Frequently Asked Questions for adoptive parents

-Reading though our Frequently Asked Questions for Adoptive Parents can help Prospective families understand the Adoption process.
+Reading through our Frequently Asked Questions for Adoptive Parents can help Prospective families understand Each Stage of the Adoption process.

 If you can’t find the answer to your adoption questions here please don’t hesitate to contact us.
-Florida Adoption Center is always happy to help!
-For more adoption information.
+Florida Adoption Center is always happy to help! contact our team today For more adoption information.

 Adoption Steps Explained

 The following information is an explanation of the steps in the adoption process.
 These steps are the same for every adoption entity.

 Step 1 – Choosing Adoption

 Adoption is often chosen when infertility makes having a biological child an impossible dream.
 It is usually the main reason couples choose adoption.
 Infertility treatments are available but can often be very expensive and are not always successful, depending on the reason for infertility.
 If this describes your situation, it is important to make a healthy mental transition from infertility and treatment and the dream of having a biological child to fully accepting adoption as a way to grow your family.
 The assistance of a counselor, or an Adoption Specialist, is sometimes necessary to help couples move on from their struggle with infertility.